arushton96/arushton96.github.io/docs/Personal-Projects/Operational-Automation-Tools.md

 This section contains a collection of Python-based workflow automation tools developed to reduce repetitive manual processing tasks within shipping, logistics, and operational-estimating workflows.

-Unlike the larger robotics and industrial automation systems elsewhere in this portfolio, these projects focused on practical process automation and operational efficiency improvements.
-The primary goal was identifying repetitive, deterministic portions of existing workflows and automating the most predictable tasks while preserving human oversight where operational judgment was still required.
+While these projects are generally smaller in scope than the larger robotics and automation systems elsewhere in this portfolio, they demonstrate an important engineering mindset:

+- identify repetitive work
+- analyze deterministic patterns
+- design reliable automation
+- reduce manual intervention

 These tools were developed after spending significant time working directly with the associated workflows and identifying opportunities to reduce repetitive formatting, parsing, and data-entry work.